AidanCachia/honeypot-commands/cowrie-traditional/resource-monitoring.md

 vmstat 1 > cowrie_vmstat.log
 ```

-This command records VMStat output every second and saves it into `cowrie_vmstat.log`.
+This command records CPU and memory-related VMStat output every second and saves it into `cowrie_vmstat.log`.
 The recording was stopped manually using `Ctrl + C` after the test session was completed.

 ## 4. Checking the Monitoring Folder